APAC dominates tourism sector

-Looking to correct some of the common mistakes made by promoters aiming to woo Chinese tourists, Anita Chan, Chief Executive of Compass Edge, a Hong Kong-based consultancy that aims to help hotels ensure they are “mainland ready”, said: “One basic error is to assume that, once you translate your website into Chinese, travellers from China will inevitably find you.
-This is, of course, forgetting that the Great Firewall of China blocks Google, Facebook, YouTube, Twitter and so on.
+Looking to correct some of the common mistakes made by promoters aiming to woo mainland tourists, Anita Chan, Chief Executive of Compass Edge, a Hong Kong-based consultancy that aims to help hotels ensure they are “mainland ready”, said: “One basic error is to assume that, once you translate your website into Mainland Chinese, travellers from Mainland China will inevitably find you.
+This is, of course, forgetting that the Great Firewall of Mainland China blocks Google, Facebook, YouTube, Twitter and so on.

 “Then, deliver the right message at the right time and localised for each target group.
 Choose the right channel to do so – online, offline, social media, retail or a combination.
 Develop the right conversion method and the right measurement metric to track results and adjust accordingly.”